Ramys/Torncore-Modules/mod-guildhouse-Patch/README.md

 * Class Trainers (all available in Wrath)
 * Primary Profession Trainers (all available in Wrath)
 * Secondary Profession Trainers (all available in Wrath)
-* Vendors: Reagents, Food & Water and Trade Goods
+* Vendors: Reagents, Food & Water, Fire and Trade Goods
 * Portals to Neutral, Horde and Alliance cities
 * Spirit Healer
 * Guild Bank and Personal Bank access
 * Auctioneer
+* Master Weapons
+* BeastMaster
+* GuildHouse Themenator

 ## How to use ingame
 1) Purchase a guild house from the NPC (entry:55005), then either teleport to the guildhouse via the NPC or chat: `.guildhouse tele`